Azathothas/Stars/README.md

 - [elvisgraho/jwt-cracker-go](https://github.com/elvisgraho/jwt-cracker-go) – jwt-cracker-go is a simple brute force cracker for HS256, HS384, and HS512 JWT tokens, inspired by jwt-cracker.
 - [ergochat/ergo](https://github.com/ergochat/ergo) – A modern IRC server (daemon/ircd) written in Go.
 - [etcd-io/etcd](https://github.com/etcd-io/etcd) – Distributed reliable key-value store for the most critical data of a distributed system
+- [etix/mirrorbits](https://github.com/etix/mirrorbits) – Mirrorbits is a geographical download redirector written in Go for distributing files efficiently across a set of mirrors.
 - [everywall/ladder](https://github.com/everywall/ladder) – Selfhosted alternative to 12ft.io. and 1ft.io bypass paywalls with a proxy ladder and remove CORS headers from any URL
 - [evilsocket/shellz](https://github.com/evilsocket/shellz) – shellz is a small utility to manage your ssh, telnet, kubernetes, winrm, web or any custom shell in a single place.
 - [famasoon/crtsh](https://github.com/famasoon/crtsh) – This tool shows the result of crt.sh